LucasPerrotaRoriz/Holux-Real-State-Landing-Page-01/README.md

-# 🏡 Responsive Landing Page for a Retail Company
+# 🏡 Holux - Responsive Landing Page for a Retail Company

 # My Awesome Project
 Holux is a retail website that presents luxury houses.
 It makes use of responsive design to make it available for all devices, as well as a modern design.